OriSnow420/principle-of-ai-2025sp/README.md

-Homework Repository for Principle of Articifial Intelligence (Course ID: 20250242) On Spring 2025.
+Homework Repository for Principle of Artificial Intelligence (Course ID: 20250242) On Spring 2025.

 Contains:
-- homework-latex: LaTex Written Homework, including written homework(hws) and reports for other assignments(pas and projs).
+- homework-latex: LaTeX Written Homework, including written homework(hws) and reports for other assignments(pas and projs).
 - homework-programming: Codes for Programming Assignments and Projects.

 ## Please!!